Early

 after school care program and founder of a pre-school program for infants to

 4-year-olds to address all early childhood issues.
-When she was a principal, her
+When she was a principal,

-school was named a U.S. Department of Education Blue Ribbon School of
+her school was named a U.S. Department of Education Blue Ribbon School of

 Excellence.
-More recently, the school in which she serves as curriculum
+More recently, the school in which she serves as curriculum coordinator

-curriculum, research-based teaching practices, staff development, assessment,
+research-based teaching practices, staff development, assessment, data-driven

-data-driven instruction, and instructional intervention with exceptional
+instruction, and instructional intervention with exceptional populations.
+She

 Contacting the Facilitator